Skip to main content

 Selling the series

 Sales took off at the Camellia Drive model complex, nestled near Elaine Avenue.
 By July 1965, the homes had sold out, and the spotlight shifted to a new set of models on Catalina Drive.
-But for a brief, sparkling moment, Camellia Drive was the stage for Sunset’s show-stopping 300 Series.
+But for a brief, sparkling moment, Camellia Drive was the stage for Sunset’s show-stopping 300 series.

 Vintage newspaper ad from February 1964 featuring the exterior of the two-story La Mouette model in Sunset West by Sunset Homes.
 The illustration shows a mid-century suburban home with clean lines, a front-facing garage, and prominent windows, reflecting the era’s architectural style.